 If you plan to mail it in, you can print out a blank form or fill it out online and print it.
-Look under "Filing Options."
-On the I-90 page.
+Look under "Form Details" on the I-90 page.
 The form and instructions are there.

 You can also fill out the form and file online, (called e-filing) but make sure you read all the information carefully!
 It is complicated, and some people can't file online.
-The link to file online is under "filing Options."
+For example: you can't file online if you want to use a fee waiver.
+To file online, click on "File Online."